connervieira/HealthBox-Legacy/DOCUMENTATION.md

 ### Abstract

 The HealthBox API provides a method for developers of both devices that track health metric data and apps that need access to health metric data submit and retrieve the involved metric data.
-The API, which is based on an HTTP server, is designed to be minimalistic and easy to implement.
+The API, which is based on an HTTP server, is designed to be minimalist and easy to implement.

 ### Authentication